-Centene is a diversified Fortune 500 Company that provides medical coverage through private individual plans, Medicaid, CHIP, Foster Care, and Special Needs Plans through Medicare.
+Centene is a diversified Fortune 500 Company that provides medical coverage in 31 states through private individual plans, Medicaid, CHIP, Foster Care, and Special Needs Plans through Medicare.
 Temporary Assistance For Needy Families (TANF) and coverage for the aged, blind, and disabled (ABD) are additional Medicaid programs that are utilized.
 In 10 states, benefits are provided through Medicare Advantage Dual Eligible Special Needs Plans (D-SNPs).

 They also contractually provide many additional services, including dental benefit and pharmacy benefits management, health and life management, correctional service, and home aid assistance.
 Health Net provides health insurance to 11 million persons, and merged with Centene to create the biggest Medicare managed care company in the US.
 Plans are offered to about 6 million persons in all states.
 HMO, PPO, and POS products are available.

 For persons under age 65, single and multi-person Marketplace plans are offered, with, and without a federal subsidy.
 Coverage is available in the following 10 states: Arkansas, Florida, Georgia, Illinois, Indiana, Kansas, Mississippi, Missouri, New Hampshire, Nevada, North Carolina, Ohio, Pennsylvania, South Carolina, Tennessee, Texas, and Washington.
 Ambetter underwrites plans, and generally, rates are extremely competitive.
 Popular policies include Balanced Care 1, Balanced Care 2, Balanced Care 5, Balanced Care 10, Balanced Care 11, Essential Care 2, and Secure Care 1.